News & Media

 Usage

 Regis Jesuit High School has reserved all rights to the use of our trademarks, school colors, mascot, mission statement, motto and all associated logos.
 These artifacts are intended for the strict use of Regis Jesuit only.
 Customary permissions to use the Regis Jesuit name, mascot name, school colors and the like are extended to the media offering coverage of the school and members of its community in news reporting.
-Anyone desiring to use any of the above for other purposes must have the expressed written consent of the Director of Communications, which may be requested at communications@regisjesuit.com or 303.269.8058.
+Anyone desiring to use any of the above for other purposes must have the expressed written consent of the Director of Marketing & Communications, which may be requested at communications@regisjesuit.com or 303.269.8041.

 History of the RJ Sticker